rafael-santiago/kryptos/doc/BUILD.md

 gcc: internal compiler error: Killed (program cc1)
 ```

-This have been occurred more precisely when compiling the source file ``tests/kernel/hash_tests.c``.
+It have been occurred more precisely when compiling the source file ``tests/kernel/hash_tests.c``.
 This module has tons of
 macro stuff so the C pre-processor seems to be defeated by them...
 The solution is skip the HMAC tests, btw where the C
 pre-processor is abused.
 Try to re-run the kernel-mode tests as follows: